No Content Set

 Buying a commercial investment property in Jersey

 An investment property is a property which is occupied by one or more tenants.
-The property is acquired, not for occupation by the purchaser, but in order to gain a return on the investment via (a) the rental income from the tenants; and (b) capital appreciation over time.
+The property is acquired, not for occupation by the purchaser, but in order to gain a return on the investment via:

 Purchasing an investment property can be a complex and complicated undertaking.
-For that reason you should always seek professional advice from an experienced surveyor, lawyer, tax adviser and accountant before making an offer to purchase.
+For that reason, you should always seek professional advice from an experienced surveyor, lawyer, tax adviser and accountant before making an offer to purchase.

 We have put together a basic guide to purchasing an investment property to give you an overview of the process and some key issues to consider at the outset.